-We are partly reliant on the National Cancer Institute for research and development and early clinical testing of certain of our product candidates.
+\We are partly reliant on the National Cancer Institute for research and development and early clinical testing of certain of our product candidates.

-A portion of our research and development is being conducted by the NCI under the CRADA entered into in January 2017.
+A portion of our research and development is being conducted by the NCI under the CRADA entered into in January 2017 and amended in February 2019.
 Under the CRADA, the NCI, with Dr. Steven A. Rosenberg as the principal investigator, is responsible for conducting a clinical trial using the Sleeping Beauty system to express TCRs for the treatment of solid tumors.
 We have limited control over the nature or timing of the NCI's clinical trial and limited visibility into their day-to-day activities, including with respect to how they are providing and administering T cell therapy.
 For example, the research we are funding constitutes only a small portion of the NCI's overall research.
 Additionally, other research being conducted by Dr. Rosenberg may at times receive higher priority than research on our program.
+Further, in response to the COVID-19 pandemic, the NCI has taken precautionary measures that may delay the enrollment of the TCR-T clinical trial using the Sleeping Beauty system to express TCRs for the treatment of solid tumors.